iamtrep/hubitat-dandanache/watchtower-app/README.md

 ![View device screen](img/view-device.png)

-From this screen, you also have the option too remove the device configuration.
+From this screen, you also have the option to remove the device configuration.
 Once you click the **Remove** button, the application will stop collecting metrics for this device.
 The CSV files are also removed from the File Manager.

 ### Dashboards screen